 - Strategic analysis and organizational planning

-In addition, you can expect to study the role and specific applications of professional ethics and ethical decision-making in this field.
-Some specific skills you will learn include the science of criminal profiling, personality assessment, research methods and the development of effective crime prevention programs in communities.
-These skills will serve you well as you pursue a meaningful career in crime analysis and criminal profiling.
+In addition, you can expect to examine the role and specific applications of professional ethics and ethical decision-making in this field.
+Some specific skills you will be taught include the science of criminal profiling, personality assessment, research methods and the development of effective crime prevention programs in communities.
+These skills can serve you well as you pursue a career in crime analysis and criminal profiling.

 Traits and Characteristics of Effective Crime Analysts

-In addition, the following skills and characteristics are useful:
+In addition, the following skills and characteristics are useful:3

 - Time management

 - Commitment to continual professional education and development

 - Analytical reasoning